- Chevy Silverado insurance cost averages $1,930 per year, or about $161 per month for a policy with full coverage.

 The point at which you insure your Silverado for liability insurance only is purely a personal decision.
 There is a general guideline that when the cost of comprehensive and collision insurance costs more than 10% of the vehicle value, it’s time to start thinking about removing it.

-The table below shows average liability-only insurance cost for Chevy Silverado 1500 models from 1995 through 2012.
-We split out the cost of full coverage and liability-only coverage in order to show the cost difference.
+The table below shows the average liability-only insurance cost for Chevy Silverado 1500 models from 1995 through 2012.
+The cost of full-coverage insurance is also included in order to compare the difference in price between the two.

 Vehicle Model Year | Full Coverage Insurance | Liability Insurance |